DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/E3341)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# MVVM application with WPF Bars
+# MVVM Application with WPF Bars

 This example demonstrates how to use [WPF Bars](https://docs.devexpress.com/WPF/6194/controls-and-libraries/ribbon-bars-and-menu/bars) in an MVVM application.
 Bars are bound to commands that allow you to add and remove items from the data source and edit item properties: